M1 Finance vs Robinhood 2020

 Other platforms offering robo investing like Betterment or Wealthfront charge an asset management fee.
 M1 Finance does not charge anything.
 No commissions on trades.
 No asset management fee.
 It is truly 100% free.

 Now, it is important to understand that these expert pies are not tailored to any one specific person.
 Other robo-advisors will build you a custom portfolio based on your goals and objectives.
+They also offer tax loss harvesting, which M1 Finance does not.
 These M1 Finance expert pies are more of a “one size fits all” approach.
 However, they do have dozens to choose from.

 M1 Finance Fees, Minimum & Account Types